Shoulder Pain Relief

 All the above diagnosis can be helped with PT especially if they do not delay care and allow the development of severe impingement, tendonitis or OA.

-Full Potential PT is equipped to help you with your shoulder problem, whether from an injury or post-surgical.
+Full Potential Physical Therapy is equipped to help you with your shoulder problem, whether from an injury or post-surgical.
 If you have any questions about whether PT is right for you, get a free consultation with us, learn more about your options and get informed to make the right decision.

 Find relief today

-If your shoulder pain is limiting your life, contact Full Potential Physical Therapy as soon as possible to secure your appointment.
+If your shoulder pain is limiting your life, contact Full Potential Physical Therapy at Holland, MI as soon as possible to secure your appointment.
 We will manage and treat your condition so you can comfortably get back to your daily life!